erevnitis/pi_humidity_server/README_push.md

 While the Pi is trying to update, Ubunutu may be updating in the background.
 There are a few ways to fix this but one that works every time is to wait until that process is finished and restart the boostrap.sh script.
 I have seen this take as long as 15 minutes-it is usually closer to 10 though.

 ## Copy SSH key to Pi
-To have Ansible easily connect to the Pi, copy your SSH public key to the Pi:
+To have Ansible easily connect to the Pi, copy your SSH public key to the Pi.
+From your local machine:
 ```bash
 SSH-copy-id -i (some_SSH_key.pub) ubuntu@192.168.1.11
 ```